Although winters are not always hard, it can be cold, and invariably wet, so we need hardy animals to survive and prosper on the scant herbage.

 We also have a small flock of the easily recognised Herdwick sheep which are bought from farmers higher on the Lakeland fells and fattened on our lower land.
 This breed is indigenous to the Lake District.
 The hardy breed are known for producing strongly flavoured lamb and mutton and a thick, grey fleece.
 Other than for lambing, our hardy sheep live outside throughout the year.
 Their fleeces are clipped in the early summer, ready to enjoy the nice weather.

 Our lamb and mutton is available in our Kitchens and our Farmshops.
-With the help of Westmorland Family Buyer, Tracey, we have been working with one of the last remaining traditional tanneries in the UK, to process and treat our sheepskins.
+With the help of our Westmorland Buyer, Tracey, we have been working with one of the last remaining traditional tanneries in the UK, to process and treat our sheepskins.
 These are then sold in our Farmshops as rugs, pouffes and slippers.

 We want the best end for our animals.
 We treat our animals with the respect they deserve.